 The Carson Loop trail, which begins and ends at the parking lot, is an easy one-mile trail of gravel and boardwalk through coastal forest and salt marsh, with 11 interpretive markers along the way.

 Wells Reserve at Laudholm

 The Wells Reserve at Laudholm, known also as Wells National Estuarine Research Reserve, was once a prominent working farm, providing milk, eggs, chicken to the local community and even shipping to Boston.
 Today, the reserve and its restored buildings serve as a center for education, conservation and research.

 Stop in at the Visitor Center for a map (or download it from their website) and choose from the network of easy to moderate trails.
 These offer beautiful views of old farm buildings, open grasslands, salt marsh, the Little River mouth, an abandoned apple orchard, an aspen grove and the beautiful little Laudholm barrier beach.
 None of the trails are very long, but plan to to spend a couple hours exploring.

-As with eateries and watering holes, I invite you to search online for overall options and ratings.
+I invite you to search online for overall options and ratings on lodgings.
 My focus here is to point out those places that have historic or iconic value.

 Elmere House Bed & Breakfast

 Moses Wheelwright, descended from Wells’ founders, built Elmere house (then Wheelwright Farm) on his return from serving in the Civil War.
 He was lost at sea in 1865 and the home passed into the Fenderson family, notably poet Buleah Fenderson Smith.
 Completely renovated in 2008, the home is now a beautiful and historic bed & breakfast – Elmere House Bed & Breakfast.